 Dr. Soroush Khoshroo – Graston Technique Practitioner

-Dr. Khoshroo is a certified Graston soft tissue Technique practitioner in North Vancouver and Burnaby.
+Dr. Khoshroo is a certified Graston soft tissue Technique practitioner in North Vancouver.
 He uses Graston soft tissue Technique in combination with other techniques such as chiropractic manipulation, Active Release Technique, and Kinesio Taping to achieve the greatest soft tissue release, scar tissue breakup, and tissue realignment in order to maximize healing.

 What is the Graston Technique?